Jeanne Dumée: Feminism

 Jeanne Dumée's expressed her feminist views during the time period in which she lived, as well as her hopes for women in her field of study as well as many others, as she believed that women were just as capable of making scientific studies, research, and change just as well as any man.
 She believed that women were not lesser than men in any fashion, especially when it came to getting an education and making a name for themselves, and this sentiment was fairly clearly noted in her writing to women in her text.

 Gender Inequality

 During Dumée's lifetime, there was quite a bit of gender inequality, especially in her field.
 Men dominated the field of astronomy and Dumée had been told that the work involved in astronomy was "too delicate work for persons of her sex.”
-As previously stated, despite this, she was not deterred from her work or study, and went on to publish her book and become famous for her work's clarity on the subject matter within its pages.
+As previously stated, despite this, she was not deterred from her work or study, and she went on to publish her book and become famous for her work's clarity on the subject matter within its pages.